marcodallagatta/e-commerce-fetch-DB-and-multiple-filters/README.md

-# eCommerce Fetch DD with Multiple Filters
+# eCommerce Fetch DB with Multiple Filters

 This is a React app where I tried to make a very simple, yet efficient, multiple filtering system for an eCommerce platform.